Ruth Davidson: Early life and career

-Entering politics
+Early political career

 In 2009, after having left the BBC to study at the University of Glasgow, Davidson joined the Conservative Party.
-She said she was inspired by a call by David Cameron, the then Leader of the Opposition, in the wake of the United Kingdom parliamentary expenses scandal, for people to get involved in politics who had never previously been political.
+She said she was inspired by a call by David Cameron, the then Leader of the Opposition, in the wake of the United Kingdom parliamentary expenses scandal, for people who had never previously been political to get involved in politics.
 She was encouraged by the Scottish Conservative Party's Director of Media, Ramsay Jones, to join the party and stand for the House of Commons seat of Glasgow North East at the 2009 by-election, which was triggered by the resignation of Labour MP and Speaker of the House, Michael Martin.
 She finished in third place, with 1,075 votes (5.2% share of the vote).

-In February 2010, she tried to seek the Conservative party candidacy for Bromsgrove in Worcestershire, England.
-She made the shortlist but in the end lost out to Sajid Javid.

 From early 2010 to March 2011, she worked as the head of the private office of the then Scottish Conservative leader, Annabel Goldie.
 She played a large part in the organisation of campaign media events in the run-up to the 2010 general election, at which she ran again in Glasgow North East, finishing in fourth place with 1,569 votes (a 5.3% share of the vote).

-Member of the Scottish Parliament; 2011–2021

-Election and first roles
+Election to Scottish Parliament and first roles

-For the 2011 Scottish Parliament election, Davidson was selected in September 2010 to contest the Glasgow Kelvin constituency, and was initially placed second on the Conservatives' Glasgow region list, behind Malcolm Macaskill, a Glasgow businessman and party member for over 30 years.
-This made it very unlikely that Davidson would gain election to the Scottish Parliament, for the Glasgow regional list typically returned only one Conservative member.
+For the 2011 Scottish Parliament election, Davidson contested the Glasgow Kelvin constituency and was initially placed second on the Conservatives' Glasgow region list, behind Malcolm Macaskill.
+A few months before the election it was reported in the press that Macaskill had failed to fully disclose his business career to party members ahead of a 2010 internal party selection contest.

-However, with only a couple of months to go, newspaper stories appeared in March 2011 that questioned Macaskill's business history.
-It was revealed that, ahead of a 2010 internal party selection contest, he had failed to fully disclose his business career to party members.
 On 24 March, Andrew Fulton, the Chairman of the Scottish Conservatives, decided that Macaskill was to be deselected, thereby promoting Davidson to the first position in the Glasgow regional list.
-This led to loud protests from the supporters of Macaskill, and some major donors withdrew their financial support for the party.
-In the event, after coming a distant fourth in Glasgow Kelvin, Davidson was elected to the Scottish Parliament from the Glasgow region list.
+This led to protests from the supporters of Macaskill, and some major donors withdrew their financial support for the party.
+In the election, after coming a distant fourth in Glasgow Kelvin, Davidson was elected to the Scottish Parliament from the Glasgow region list.
 After the election she was appointed by Goldie as the Conservative spokesperson for Culture, Europe and External Relations.